Coaches Corner: Our Partners on the Benefits of International Travel and Competition

-There is no doubt that soccer is developing quickly throughout the world with larger cash investments in youth development than ever before, but Europe continues to be the leader in terms of structure and competitiveness.
-The biggest and strongest leagues are still European leagues and though some of the world’s best talent doesn’t come from Europe, these players make their move to European academies or lower division teams at a young age.
-The importance of exposure to international styles of play, competition and overall attitude and culture is extremely beneficial to youth players abroad.
+There is no doubt that soccer is developing quickly throughout the world, with larger cash investments in youth development than ever before.
+However, Europe continues to be the leader in terms of structure and competitiveness.
+The biggest and strongest leagues are still European leagues, and though some of the world’s best talent doesn’t come from Europe, great players often make their move to European academies or lower division teams at a young age.
+The importance of exposure to international styles of play, competition, culture and overall attitude is extremely beneficial to youth players abroad.
 We sat down with coaches from our Partner clubs to further delve into the benefits of getting youth international exposure, on and off the field.

-gai: You’ve brought a number of teams from Japan to the Valencia Cup in Spain, what do you think the benefits are for your players to come to Europe for this tournament?
+GAI: You’ve brought a number of teams from Japan to the Valencia Cup in Spain.
+What do you think are the greatest benefits for your Players?

-gai: What do you think changes in the kids mindset when they go home after these international training experiences?
+GAI: What do you think changes in the kids’ mindsets when they go home after these international training experiences?

-Ralphie Lundy (Coach, Charleston College – USA): They (the players) see what it takes to become a professional – where the sport is completely involved in their thinking in terms of what they’re eating, their schoolwork, their afternoons, their rest time.
+Ralphie Lundy (Coach, Mount Pleasant – USA): “[The players] see what it takes to become a professional – where the sport is completely involved in their thinking, in terms of what they’re eating, their schoolwork, their afternoons, their rest time.
 They get to see an atmosphere where it’s really calculated instead of just going to training to be with your coach.
-Where you see kids are playing soccer without a coach on the field and that sparks their interest a little bit – it makes them realize when they come back, “OK I need to train harder and go play pick up with my friends.
-I need to go to something other than just structured soccer.”
+Where you see kids are playing soccer without a coach on the field and that sparks their interest a little bit – it makes them realize when they come back, ‘OK I need to train harder and go play pick up with my friends.
+I need to go to something other than just structured soccer.'”

 Learn about our team travel programs here